-- Call 911 - Call 406-475-4931 (John Rutherford, Director of Facilities & Maintenance) or 208-669-0707, (Tricia Fiscus, Asst.
-Dean of Admin.
-Affairs), or if at APC include 208-305-1042 (Stephanie Hunthausen, Executive Director of CTE). - Evacuation should begin immediately if the fire alarm goes off, even if you don't see or smell smoke. - Keep people moving calmly and quickly.
+- Call 911 - Call 617-446-3691 (Kelley Turner, Executive Director of Operations), or 406-475-4931 (John Rutherford, Director of Facilities & Maintenance) or if at APC call 617-446-3691 (Kelley Turner, Executive Director of Operations), or 208-305-1042 (Stephanie Hunthausen, Executive Director of CTE). - Evacuation should begin immediately if the fire alarm goes off, even if you don't see or smell smoke. - Keep people moving calmly and quickly.
 Assist those with special needs.
 See page 2 - Use all available exits, using the safest routes possible. - Keep everyone informed of the situation.
 In all large assemblies, use the following statement: "We have an emergency reported in the building.
 Please calmly move to the closest exit and leave the building." - Instruct people to move at least 50 feet away from the building and exits. - DO NOT allow anyone to re-enter the building until the Helena Fire Department has declared it is safe. - A designated person should meet the emergency responders to inform and assist as needed. - For those unable to use exit stairs, follow the tips for assisting someone with special needs.